tsimeonov/Computer-Science/Computer Science/CM1040 Web Development/Week 3/Week 3.md

 The DOM is described as a `finite, hierarchical tree structure`

 - `Hierarchical`: Elements are organized in layers, with some elements like `<html>` at the top of the hierarchy and others nested below.
+- `Finite`: The structure has a clear end.
+You can follow a path from the top (the root) down to the bottom (a leaf) but you cannot loop back up.

 </details>